willstepp/writings/hunger/hunger.md

 Mika jumped down from the rock and entered the meadow.
 Though there seemed to be no life here now he saw the remnants of an old civiliation.
 Crumbled rock walls and the foundations of buildings were interpersed throughout the petrified forest.
 Mika wondered who they were, what happened to them, and whether they had lived during the time of the ancient trees.

 When he reached the edge of the lake he put his toe in and was surprised to find that it was warm.
 He tore off his wet clothes and set them on the beach to dry out.
 Then he went for a swim.
 The water was clear and he could see the small rock bottom.
 His feet sank into the rocks and they were smooth so it did not hurt.
 There were small trout swimming around his legs and nosing at his feet.
 He swam out until he could no longer see the bottom.
-The water here was a deep, bright green.
+The water here was a deep, bright blue.
 Though still warm.
 He swam back to the beach where his clothes were now dry and put them back on.

 Next Mika pulled the netting from his satchel and caught a few trout.
 He collected enough twigs from the surrounding bushes and built a fire.
 There he roasted the fish and ate well.
 That night he slept on the beach.
 The first thing he did early the next morning was to fill the bucket with water from the lake.
 He filled it to the brim.